Janet Cook Lewis

 Janet Cook Lewis (June 17, 1855 – January 18, 1947) was an American portrait painter, librarian, and bookbinder who specialized in book conservation and restoration.
 She was known as the "Doctor of Books".
-Not only was she an experienced librarian but she was the discoverer of a process for preventing disintegration of the bindings of priceless volumes, the larger part of her active life having been spent in applying this treatment to the collections found in U.S. private libraries.
-Though she was educated as an artist, she was the first and in her day, probably the most reliable authority on the subject of leather bindings and their preservation.
+Lewis discovered a process for preventing disintegration of the bindings of books, the larger part of her active life having been spent in applying this treatment to the collections found in U.S. private libraries.
+Though she was educated as an artist, she was the first, and in her day probably the most reliable authority, on the subject of leather bindings and their preservation.

 Lewis was an organizer and president of Toledo Woman's Exchange, 1884-90.
 During the period of 1890-96, she worked as a painter of portraits.
 Lewis was a pioneer worker in the interests of a woman's apartment house; in 1896, the Martha Washington Hotel was the outcome of the work done.
 She was a private secretary and librarian to Mrs. Richard Morris Hunt, and Lewis' later success was in the preservation of leather developed through the work in the Richard Morris Hunt Architectural and Art Library, where she served as librarian at least until 1914.
 She served as a consultant to the Museum of Fine Arts, Boston, the Union League Club, and to the Vatican Library.
 She was the organizer and treasurer of the Pen and Brush Club.

 Early life and education

 Janet Cook Lewis was born in Columbus, Ohio, June 17, 1855.
 Her parents were William Hall and Eleanore Clark Lewis.
 Her father was a dealer in hides and furs.
-On his side, she was descended from Anthony Rawling, who came from Whitby, England, and settled in New York City, in 1763; on her mother’s side, from Joseph Stephens, an officer in the Revolution.
+On his side, she was descended from Anthony Rawling, who came from Whitby, England, and settled in New York City, in 1763; on her mother's side, from Joseph Stephens, an officer in the American Revolution.

 When a young girl, Lewis resolved to become an artist.
 She was educated at Toledo High School, studied portraiture in New York City, and attended Cooper Union for four years.